msangapu-msft/learn-quickstart-managed-instance/README.md

 ## Troubleshooting

 ### Font Package Issues
-If you encounter "No fonts found in configuration-scripts.zip":
+If you encounter "No fonts found in scripts.zip":
 - Ensure TTF font files are present in the expected location
 - Check the `scripts/prepare-install.sh` script is executable
 - Verify the font packaging process completes successfully